yaniv-golan/dlzoom/zoom-broker/README.md

 **Zoom Broker** is a minimal Cloudflare Worker that handles the OAuth 2.0 Authorization Code flow for Zoom on behalf of the CLI.
 It securely stores your Zoom OAuth credentials and issues short-lived access tokens for per-user access to the Zoom API (e.g., listing and downloading cloud recordings).

+Note on availability
+- The CLI’s hosted sign‑in will be enabled after the Zoom app is published.
+Until then, this broker is the supported way to use User OAuth with dlzoom.
+Deploy it and pass `--auth-url` to `dlzoom login`.

 ---

 ## 🚀 Overview